grafana/thema/FAQ.md

 ## Why did thema make up a new version numbering system instead of just using [semver](https://semver.org)?

-Thema schema versions, unlike most version numbering systems, are not an arbitrary declaration by the schema author.
+Thema versions, unlike most version numbering systems, are not an arbitrary declaration by the schema author.
 Rather, version numbers are derived from the position of the schema within the lineage's list of sequences.
 Sequence position, in turn, is governed by thema's checked invariants on backwards compatibility and lens existence.

-By associating version numbers with logical properties, thema versions gain precise semantics absent from other numbering systems.
+By associating version numbers with verified logical properties, thema versions gain precise semantics absent from other numbering systems.

 ## How do I express prerelease-type concepts: "alpha", "beta", etc.?